-Figures 8 show the horizontal winds for the 700 hPa westward-filtered winds, and the WMRG wave component at 700 hPa and 200 hPa, regressed onto AEW positive vorticity centres in the region spanning 15° longitude centred at 0°E (see Fig.2a).
-The regression is calculated with a time lag of -1, 0 and +1 days between the regressed field and vorticity centre amplitude.
-The corresponding vorticity centres (red circles) are obtained by a self-regression of the centres as described in Section 2c.
-It is clear that coherent wave structures appear either side of the vorticity centres.
-The westward-filtered component (Fig.8a) shows a coherent wave train with the negative vorticity centre to the west being stronger at lag -1 and the negative vorticity centre to the east being stronger at lag +1.
+Figures 8 show the horizontal winds for the 700-hPa westward-filtered winds, and the WMRG wave component at 700 and 200 hPa, regressed onto AEW positive vorticity centers in the region spanning 15° longitude centered at 0° (see Fig. 2a).
+The regression is calculated with a time lag of -1, 0, and +1 days between the regressed field and vorticity center amplitude.
+The corresponding vorticity centers (red circles) are obtained by a self-regression of the centers as described in section 2c.
+It is clear that coherent wave structures appear on either side of the vorticity centers.
+The westward-filtered component (Fig. 8a) shows a coherent wave train with the negative vorticity center to the west being stronger at lag - 1 and the negative vorticity center to the east being stronger at lag +1.
 This is consistent with an eastward group velocity.
-The WMRG waves (Fig.8b and 8c) propagate faster to the west than the vorticity centres (as seen in the case study).
-In the lower troposphere, the vorticity centre is located in the WMRG wave trough on day -1 but the vorticity centre is more in phase with the southerly wind of the WMRG wave by day +1.
-Since the AEW is off equatorial, the positive vorticity centre is located within a region of convergence of the low level northward flow in the WMRG wave.
-Furthermore, the WMRG negative vorticity centre grows on the eastern flank, as in the full meridional wind, indicating that the observed eastward group velocity within the AEW is explained by the behaviour of the WMRG wave component.
-Regression fields in the lower troposphere for the other 4 regions show similar structures and phase relationships.
+The WMRG waves (Figs. 8b and 8c) propagate faster to the west than the vorticity centers (as seen in the case study).
+In the lower troposphere, the vorticity center is located in the WMRG wave trough on day -1 but the vorticity center is more in phase with the southerly wind of the WMRG wave by day +1.
+Since the AEW is off equatorial, the positive vorticity center is located within a region of convergence of the low-level northward flow in the WMRG wave.
+Furthermore, the WMRG negative vorticity center grows on the eastern flank, as in the full meridional wind, indicating that the observed eastward group velocity within the AEW is explained by the behavior of the WMRG wave component.
+Regression fields in the lower troposphere for the other four regions show similar structures and phase relationships.